XanderDwyl/openfaas-lambda/README.md

 # openfaas-lambda

 These are sets of example that i've used when migrating aws lambda to openfaas platform.
+A part of documenting on how it works, I'm open for your contributions for the improvement and future reference in working projects related to openfaas.

 ## Pre-requisite